 Each stage of the process should be exhausted before moving on to the next stage, however, matters of a very serious or sensitive nature may be escalated to Stage 2 where appropriate.
 A student wishing a complaint to progress to Stage 2 should complete and submit the appropriate form (see guidance notes below for more information) - this will be assessed by Complaints & Appeals and granted only in exceptional, certified circumstances.

-Appendix D presents this Complaints Procedure as a flowchart.
-You can find the Complaint Form below.
-For further details of UEL’s Complaints Procedure and the various stages please view the following:
+You can find the online Formal Complaint Form below.
+For further details of UEL's Complaints Procedure and the various stages please view the following:

 If you require the Complaints Form in a different format to that available then please email Institutional Compliance.